 How to boil eggs in the IP?

-Remove the hot trivet (using the tongs) from the pot, and now, you’re ready to move on to…
+Remove the hot trivet (using the tongs) from the pot and dump the water.
+Now, you’re ready to move on to…

 Use that meat for another dish this week!
 Like…

 - Instant Pot Chicken Tikka Masala (just omit the step of cooking the chicken in the Instant Pot)